SpruceGuy7/Portable-VirtualBox/data/ReadMe.txt

 Version 2.2.3
 - Update languages files
-- Portable-VirtualBox now also on italian (thanks at @FSL from german-nlite.org-Forum)
+- Portable-VirtualBox7 now also on italian (thanks at @FSL from german-nlite.org-Forum)
 - A common file for "VBoxGuestAdditions.iso" by 32Bit/64Bit-
   AutoSwitch-Version